 - Willingness to go above and beyond their jobs- If you are passionate about your job, see the higher purpose of your job and just go above and beyond what is required you are definitely on the right track.
 Most women in tech wouldn’t have been on top without passion.

 Female entrepreneurship has been growing globally, despite the gender gap which is still present in 2018.
-However, there are several initiatives worth mentioning which have made a significant impact, improving the position of women entrepreneurs in tech startups.
+However, there are several initiatives worth mentioning that have made a significant impact, improving the position of women entrepreneurs in tech startups.

 - Women in Technology International is a global organization, aiming to transform the perception of women in corporations and the media.
 They also create a pipeline of women being the future leaders of America.
 Their mission is to provide resources for young IT girls to choose business and technology careers.